katharinalisalin/demo-bug-template/docs/bug-documentation/contribution.md

 * **Small features and bugs** can be crafted and directly submitted as a Pull Request.
-However, there is no guarantee that your feature will make it into the `master`, as it's always a matter of opinion whether if benefits the overall functionality of the project.
+However, there is no guarantee that your feature will make it into the `master`, as it's always a matter of opinion whether it benefits the overall functionality of the project.

 ### Missing translations?